 You have a number of rights in relation to the personal data that we hold about you.
 These rights include:

-- the right to object to the processing of your personal data for direct marketing purposes; and
+- The right to object to the processing of your personal data for direct marketing purposes

 You can exercise your rights by contacting us using the details set out in the “Contact us” section below.

-We are registered in the UK and our registered address is at 150 Aldersgate Street, London, EC1A 4AB.
+We are registered in the UK and our registered address is: 20 Arlington Street, St James, London, SW1A 1RG.

-Write to us at our address: Audentia Capital Management LLP, 20 Arlington Street, St. James’s Street, London, SW1A 1RG
+Write to us at: Audentia Capital Management LLP, 20 Arlington Street, St. James’s Street, London, SW1A 1RG